 Why this work matters: Adventure Risk Challenge builds bridges between students and public lands — and, along the way, engages participants in programming that helps them hone academic, leadership and stewardship skills.

 ARC works with high schools in California’s Merced and Fresno counties, where students are at high risk of dropping out.
-Most ARC students come from low-income communities and immigrant families, and have limited or no access to their nearby national park.
+Most ARC students have limited or no access to their nearby national park.

 ARC’s approach includes weekend hiking retreats; one-on-one mentoring; and a 40-day summer course in Yosemite that features a mix of outdoor activities, such as backpacking and rock-climbing, and academics, including environmental science lessons and writing exercises — all at no charge to the students and their families.

 In 2020, your support is also helping ARC pilot a new eight-month school-based program that blends literacy, wilderness education and leadership training, with the goal of reaching students who cannot participate in the Yosemite summer course due to work or family commitments.